BREAKING NEWS! FURLONG VISION CORRECTION IS NOW OFFERING FDA APPROVED CORNEAL CROSS LINKING TREATMENT FOR KERATOCONUS PATIENTS

 Keratoconus is often discovered during adolescence.
 The most accurate test for the disease is corneal topography, which creates a map of the curve of the cornea.
-It can also be diagnosed with a slit-lamp examination of the cornea that uses a low-power microscope combined with a high-intensity light source focused to shine in a thin beam.
+It can also be diagnosed with a slit-lamp examination of the cornea that uses a low-power microscope combined with a high-intensity light source.

 As Keratoconus advances, the cornea thins at the point of the cone.
 Corneal pachymetry is a painless test that measures the thickness of the cornea.